 I know this sounds like a silly question and you’ve probably never been asked it before but, “Are You Bathing Your Houseplants?”
 You should be.

-Just as you need to clean your house, you need to clean your houseplants.
+Just as you need to clean yourself, you need to clean your houseplants.

 Like anything else in your home, your houseplants will collect dust and dirt.
 In nature, plants are exposed to rain, wind, and animals brushing by them which all help wipe or rinse off the dust and dirt that accumulates on a plant’s leaves.
-But, inside a home plants are only exposed to the exterior “conditions” that you control.
+But, inside houseplants are only exposed to the exterior “conditions” that you control.

-In our home, the only air movement our houseplants receive is the occasional breeze from our windows being open, the airflow coming from a return air vent, or moving air from running our bedroom fans.
+In our home, the only air movement our houseplants receive is the occasional breeze from our windows being open, the airflow coming from a return air vent, or moving air from running our bedroom fans or air purifiers.

 It is important to clean your houseplants because when they have dirt and dust on their leaves it inhibits the plant’s ability to absorb sunlight.

 As you may remember from grade school science class, photosynthesis is not only the way plants feed themselves, but also how they are able to release clean oxygen back into the atmosphere.

 Now you may be asking yourself, “How do I bathe a houseplant?”

 There are a few ways to do it, but I will share the ways I personally bathe my houseplants.